-"Two wheel throttle therapy" at the Sturgis Motorcycle Rally
+‘Two-wheel throttle therapy’ at the Sturgis Motorcycle Rally

-STURGIS, S.D.
-(KOTA TV) - It's official the 80th Sturgis Motorcycle Rally will happen in August but not without some changes.
+It's official the 80th Sturgis Motorcycle Rally will happen in August but not without some changes.

-Business owners and managers in Sturgis say the city's changes to the 80th Sturgis Motorcycle Rally are not a problem.

 Not even the coronavirus pandemic could cancel this year's Sturgis Motorcycle Rally.

-But with the elimination of the opening ceremony, contests, tower for photos and other large events, some Sturgis residents say these changes will take away from the traditional fun.
+But with the elimination of the opening ceremony, contests, tower for photos, and other large events, some Sturgis residents say these changes will take away from the traditional fun.

 Rod Woodruff, the owner of the Buffalo Chip campground, disagrees.